harsha-simhadri/big-ann-benchmarks/t1_t2/README.md

 ### Submitting_Your_Algorithm

-A submission is composed of the following.
+A submission is composed of a pull request to this repo with the following.
+* Your algorithm's python class, inheriting from `BaseANN`, placed in the [benchmark/algorithms/](../benchmark/algorithms) directory.
+* A Dockerfile in `install/` describing how to retrieve, compile and set up requirements for your algorithm.
 * For each dataset you are participating in, add to [algos.yaml](../algos.yaml)
   * 1 index build configuration
   * 10 search configuration
-  * Optionally an URL to download any prebuilt indices.
-This would help us evaluate faster, although we would build your index to verify the time limit.
+* An URL to download any prebuilt indices placed in `algos.yaml`. **This is optional, but strongly encourages.** This would help us evaluate faster, although we would build your index to verify the time limit.
+Please see `faiss_t1.py` and `diskann-t2.py` for examples.
-* Your algorithm's python class ( placed in the [benchmark/algorithms/](../benchmark/algorithms) directory.)

 If you are unable to host the index on your own Azure blob storage, please let us know and we can arrange to have it copied to organizer's account.

 We will run early PRs on organizer's machines to the extent possible and provide any feedback necessary.